shirinooo/Data_Manipulation/README.md

-#### - Using Python for loading, parsing, manipulating, summarising
+#### - Using Python for loading, parsing, manipulating, and summarising data
 #### - Parsing JSON content